Robert E. Lee fell last week.

 Today is Memorial Day and a good day to think about memory.

-Were G.K.C. there at Lee Circle on Friday, he would surely have suggested to NOLA’s Taliban that the statue of the “marble man” might serve as what the southpaws like to call a “teachable moment.”
-Well, in this case, a teachable monument: explain why this man was so honored in the past; then explain why you think his thought and conduct deserve dishonor now.
+Were G.K.C. there at Lee Circle on Friday, he would surely have suggested to NOLA’s Taliban that the statue of the “marble man” (as some contemporaries called Lee) might serve as what the southpaws like to call a “teachable moment.”
+Well, in this case, a teachable monument: Explain, please, why this man was so honored in the past; then explain why you think his thought and conduct deserve dishonor now.

 When some people experience trauma, they block out what happened.
 It’s a defense mechanism called repression.
 Some of the traumatized take their pain into therapy, during which a good doctor will seek to help the patient recover the painful memory, so that it can be analyzed and understood and, in a way, exorcized, because repression is understood to be unhealthy.

 To this we might add the full quote of George Santayana (from The Life of Reason), the more familiar, truncated version of which leaves out much that is essential:

 Progress, far from consisting in change, depends on retentiveness.
 When change is absolute there remains no being to improve and no direction is set for possible improvement: and when experience is not retained, as among savages, infancy is perpetual.
 Those who cannot remember the past are condemned to repeat it.

 I have no doubt that our American Taliban, our Jacobins, our Bolsheviks all believe they’re taking a Great Leap Forward.
 I have no doubt that some of them will look upon today’s Memorial Day parades with disdain, believing the memorials to the ultimate sacrifice made by soldiers, Marines, sailors, and aviators are jingoistic and warmongering.
 I have no doubt of this because their project self-evidently entails repressing such militancy as the parades represent.